-As a condition of employment, enrollment and/or access to Washington University facilities, all Washington University faculty, staff, trainees (including postdocs, residents and fellows) and students, who are working or studying on campus or any other Washington University work location for any length of time, must receive an annual influenza vaccination by the annual deadline, unless granted an exemption for medical contraindications or religious beliefs.
-All other Washington University faculty, staff, trainees are strongly encouraged to receive an influenza vaccination.
-The deadline for vaccinations will be announced on an annual basis dependent upon community conditions.
-Individuals who assume positions after the annual deadline but before March 31 (or a later date as determined by Occupational Health Services/Student Health Services) will be required to meet the standard stated above or to be granted an exemption within 10 days of commencing such roles.
-These standards also applies to independent contractors, temporary agency personnel, non-appointees, volunteers, and vendors.
+As a condition of employment, enrollment and/or access to Washington University facilities, all Washington University faculty, staff, trainees (including postdocs, residents and fellows) and students must receive an annual influenza vaccination by the annual deadline, unless granted an exemption for medical contraindications or religious beliefs.
+The deadline for vaccinations will be announced on an annual basis dependent upon community conditions; requests for exemptions must be received 2 weeks before the announced deadline.
+Individuals who assume positions after the annual deadline but before March 31 (or a later date as determined by Occupational Health Services/Student Health Services) will be required to receive an influenza vaccination or an exemption within 10 days of commencing such roles.
+The requirement also applies to independent contractors, temporary agency personnel, non-appointees, volunteers, and vendors.

 Influenza vaccination will be provided free of charge to all University faculty, staff, trainees and students.
 Those who obtain influenza vaccination through other providers will be required to provide documentation of vaccination that is acceptable to the University in its sole discretion.